Everything You Need To Know About How Teens Are Spending Money, What They Like, And Where They Shop

 We dug through the report and pulled out some of the most interesting facts and charts.

-5. Brands that are losing popularity among teens include Aeropostale, Abercrombie & Fitch, and Hollister.
-Here’s a graph of the top-cited brands that teen girls said they no longer wear:
+4. Brands that are losing popularity among teens include Aeropostale, Abercrombie & Fitch, and Hollister.
+Here’s a graph of the top cited brands that teen girls said they no longer wear:

-6. On the flip side, brands that are starting to get more popular among teen girls include Brandy Melville, American Eagle, and Free People.
-Teens boys cited Nike, Ralph Lauren, and Under Armour as up-trending brands.
+5. On the flip side, brands that are starting to get more popular among teen girls include Forever 21, American Eagle, and Lululemon.

-8. Teen girls said the top fashion trends for fall 2014 include leggings, crop tops and high-waisted pants and skirts.Men cited Nike, “preppy,” “tall socks,” Vineyard Vines and Chubbies as top trends for fall.
+8. For the first time in the survey’s history, Chipotle has eclipsed Taco Bell as the No. 1 preference for Mexican fare among both average- and upper-income teens.

-9. Instagram is the most important social network for teens, followed by Twitter, Facebook, and Tumblr, respectively.
+9. An increasing number of teens — particularly males — prefer to shop online.
+In spring of 2014, 26% of women and 47% of men preferred to shop online over visiting stores.
+That’s up from 18% of women and 20% of men who preferred online shopping a year earlier.

-10. Apple remains the top electronics brand for teens.
-67% now own iPhones, up from 61% in the spring, and 73% say that their next phone will be an iPhone.
-16% of teens said they are interested in the Apple Watch.
+10. Instagram is the most important social network for teens, followed by Twitter and Facebook, respectively.

 Business Insider Emails & Alerts